night0721/Lilase/README.md

      auto skip confirmation screen, with GUI showing coord fps and time and more error catching however config still broken, keep using Lilase.cfg first.
 Will fix config and discord in next update some movement during sniping so hypixel won't send to afk
+- v1.0.22 - More lines in GUI, flipped, posted, sniped

 # Example Config:
 ```cfg